spiritphyz/AWS-Serverless-Guides/guides/Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md

 Certificates with custom domains can only be used with CloudFront distributions, not with S3 buckets.

 The configuration below will follow the [recommended approach](./Setting-Up-S3-for-Domain-Redirects.md#introduction) of first having a core bucket for the full domain "`www.example.com`".
-Then a redirect bucket will handle forwarding requests for the apex domain "`example.com`" to the contents in the core bucket.
+Then a redirect bucket will handle forwarding requests for the apex domain "`example.com`" to the full domain.

 Two CloudFront distributions sit in front of both buckets for CDN functionality and will be used as the targets for the DNS records.